GameBoy/gameboy.github.io/consoles/color.md

 ## Battery and Power Mods
 * **USB rechargeable batteries.** Adding a modern necessity to a classic console.
 Longer battery life is not guaranteed, but adds some convenience.
 Note that is is based on the [TP4056 and **this does not support play and charge**](https://www.reddit.com/r/Gameboy/comments/ouq5by/psa_do_not_use_tp4056based_chargers_to_liion/).
 Caution should be taken with lithium batteries.
 	* [Video guide](https://www.youtube.com/watch?v=tGUx15ZgTeQ).
 Caution should be taken with the TP4056 module and lithium batteries.
 This mod requires significant shell cuts.
 Requires moderate soldering skills and electronics understanding.
 TP4056 modules are available with Type-C connectors.
-	* [Giltesa's USB-C Charging Kit](https://giltesa.com/en/2020/12/17/game-boy-color-usb-c-charging-kit).
+	* [Giltesa's USB-C Charging Kit Pro](https://github.com/giltesa/Game-Boy-Color-USB-C-Charging-Kit-Pro).
 A very tidy custom TP4056 charge board that replaces the DC jack with a custom USB-C port.
+This kit removes and replaces the original DC-DC board and not compatible with OEM screens.
 A battery is not included and can be sized based on the cut of the battery compartment.
 Moderate cutting can accept a 103050 battery with about 1600mah capacity.
 Requires high soldering skills with fine case mods. [[Video Guide]](https://www.youtube.com/watch?v=rA7ej-SSbvo)
 * **DC jack rechargeable batteries.** Keeping the classic ports and feel but adding a modern twist.
 Requires caution as the board and batteries generate heat.
 	* [Written Guide](https://imgur.com/a/6VTvh).
 An advanced method of charging specific lithium batteries in a Game Boy Color.
 Caution should be taken.
 Requires shell modification, high level soldering skills, and moderate electronics understanding.
 	* [Esotericsean's Alternative NiMH method](https://www.youtube.com/watch?v=glz8QctjjtY).
 Using a different charge controller and standard NiMHs, a safer method is achieved to charge standard NiMH batteries.
 Alkalines should **never** be recharged.